 Like two years ago when I was made aware of an organized white supremacist group at my son’s high school.

-And a few months ago.
-A friend had adopted black children.
+And a few months ago with a friend had adopted black children.
 She was attacked on social media by countless racists who made the most repulsive comments about her family, simply because her kids were black.
+They ended up finding her home, taking a picture of it, and posting it.

 Or last December.
 When I saw a swastika sticker on the playground of an elementary school in Newport Beach.
 (I’ve called the school twice to report it.
 The sticker’s still there as far as I know.)